pygmy-twylyte/amble/amble_engine/engine_notes.md

 check_triggers() returns a Vec<Trigger> of all fired triggers, which allows the command handler to check to see if there was a any triggered reaction (and provide any default handling needed if not)

+---

 ## Flags
 * two types, Simple and Sequence
 * Simple flags are boolean "has done this thing at some point" or "has this state"
-* Sequence flags can be used to define steps in a puzzle or progression.
+* Sequence flags can be used to define steps in a puzzle or progressive severity of a condition.
-* The sequence number can be advanced in triggers.
+* The sequence number can be advanced in triggers
 * A sequence limit is typically set for the final step, but it *can* be infinite.
 * Can be used to change NPC state, unlock or reveal exits, advance Goals, create status effects

+---

+## Spinners
+* imported from my 'gametools' crate
+* provide humorous rephrasing of common message types to keep them more interesting
+* provide intermittent, location-based "ambient" messages for environment
+* defined in data/spinners.toml
+* wedges are Strings and can be weighted by being given different 'widths'
+* widths can be specified in an array of integers and default to 1.
+* intermittent messages are created using a blank wedge ("") with a high width so the blank is selected more frequently than the others
+* since all others default to 1, this is written in the toml just as width = [10 to 30] for the first (blank) wedge
+* spinner wedges can be added at runtime by triggers, allowing game events to color messages that follow